Bonelab/bonelab-website/research/index.md

 </div>

 {:.center}
-Here we provide a taste of the types of studies we do, analysis methods we develop, and the lab and equipment in it.
+See below for a taste of the types of studies we do, analysis methods we develop, and the lab and equipment in it.
 Take a spin through and see if you find something you like...

 ## Studies